jasny/auth/README.md

 ### Methods

+#### isLoggedIn

+    Auth::isLoggedIn(): bool

+Check if a user if logged in.

 #### is

     Auth::is(string $role): bool

-Check if a user has a specific role or superseding role
+Check if a user has a specific role or superseding role.

 #### getAvailableRoles